iorchard/burrito_docs/source/intro.rst

 Burrito includes the following main open source software.

-* ceph-ansible: to install the ceph distributed storage system
+* cephadm: to install the ceph distributed storage system
 * kubespray: to install kubernetes cluster
 * openstack-helm: to install container-based openstack components on top of kubernetes cluster.